tradle/react-native-crypto/README.md

 # react-native-crypto

 Note: this module is a clone of [crypto-browserify](https://github.com/crypto-browserify/crypto-browserify), with randombytes replaced.
-When React Native begins to [support](https://github.com/facebook/react-native) the "react-native" keyword in package.json, this module may go away

 A port of node's `crypto` module to React Native.